agentred1999/agentred1999/README.md

 ## 💡 Favorite Quote

-> "Code is not just about making computers work —
-> it's about creating solutions that make life better."

-— Richard Dean
+> "Slow is smooth, smooth is fast"
+>